7vanael/clojure-tic-tac-toe/README.md

 - `edn`: Save game data to a local file

 ### Web Server option
-To compile Javascript and run tests, run:
+To compile ClojureScript and run tests, run:

 `lein cljs`